-SPARC organizes meetings by a scaffold of learning opportunities which gives each staff member the opportunity to remediate in a non-threatening way.
-Participants make their own choices of activities, all of which are designed to build skills, competencies, and confidence.
-Group settings with friends reinforce turn taking, active listening and cooperation.
-Assistive technologies, such as letter boards, pictures boards and speech synthesizers enable non-verbal participants to express their choices.
+SPARC organizes meetings with a scaffold of learning opportunities, which gives each staff member the opportunity to remediate in a non-threatening way.
+Participants choose their activities, all of which are designed to build skills, competencies, and confidence.
+Group settings with friends reinforce turn taking, active listening, and cooperation.
+Assistive technologies, such as letter boards, picture boards, and speech synthesizers, enable non-verbal participants to express their choices.

-SPARC delivers a unique program to young adults with severe and multiple disabilities because it:
+SPARC delivers a unique program to adults with severe and multiple disabilities because it:

-- is designed to serve the most vulnerable individuals in our community. - cost effectively combines funding streams from private and public sources. - impacts participants, families, and caregivers during and after program hours, since SPARC facilitates learning, building community, and enriching lives. - provides a powerful solution to meeting the needs of its underserved population and should be available throughout Northern Virginia in publicly operated community centers and other appropriate public spaces, to help localities provide services to all their residents, including their forgotten adults with severe and multiple disabilities. - addresses the needs of young adults with severe and multiple disabilities who have aged out of the special education support provided by the K-12 system. - permits family caregivers to return to the workforce knowing their loved one is receiving the human interaction and attention they need to feel more a part of life and of community. - provides programs rich in individuality, motivation, creativity, thoughtfulness, and friendship, and that nurture the alchemy of togetherness. - puts into practice in every aspect of its operations and programming the principle "Nothing About Us Without Us", thereby making all decisions that integrally affect the SPARC population with the full and direct involvement of our participants.
+- Is designed to serve the most vulnerable individuals in our community. - Cost effectively combines funding streams from private and public sources. - Impacts participants, families, and caregivers during and after program hours, since SPARC facilitates learning, building community, and enriching lives. - Provides a powerful solution to meeting the needs of its underserved population and should be available throughout Northern Virginia in publicly operated community centers and other appropriate public spaces, to help localities provide services to all their residents, including their forgotten adults with severe and multiple disabilities. - Addresses the needs of adults with severe and multiple disabilities who have aged out of the special education support provided by the K-12 system. - Permits family caregivers to return to the workforce knowing their loved ones are receiving the human interaction and attention they need to feel more a part of life and of community.

-SPARC delivers a unique program to young adults with severe and multiple disabilities who are not eligible for other community-based programs because SPARC's population is:
+- Provides programs rich in individuality, motivation, creativity, thoughtfulness, and friendship, and that nurture the alchemy of togetherness. - Puts into practice in every aspect of its operations and programming the principle "Nothing About Us Without Us," thereby making all decisions that integrally affect the SPARC population with the full and direct involvement of our participants.

-- Too old for similar programs serving younger people; - Too disabled to be successful in vocational training in the Medicaid-sponsored employment programs or sheltered workshops; and
+SPARC delivers a unique program to adults with severe and multiple disabilities who are not eligible for other community-based programs because SPARC's population is:

-Too disabled to thrive in Medicaid funded programs where one caregiver tends to four participants.
+- Too old for similar programs serving younger people; - Too disabled to be successful in vocational training in the Medicaidsponsored employment programs or sheltered workshops; and - Too disabled to thrive in Medicaid funded programs where one caregiver tends to four participants.